mauricecruz/chrome-devtools-zerodarkmatrix-theme/README.md

-**NOTE**: The Canary version of the theme is being rewritten in LESS.
-I'm still restyling/reorganizing a bunch of things but I managed to band-aid the current theme.
-The generated output is no longer commented because comments will remain in the LESS source.
+**NOTE**: Chrome Canary v.**33.0.1706.0** no longer supports custom stylesheets in the User Stylesheets directory.
+There may be an alternative method to add custom stylesheets via devtools extensions.
+More to come...

 # ZeroDarkMatrix Theme for Chrome